georgealways/eslint-config-gmb/README.md

 # eslint-config-gmb

 **eslint-config-gmb** is an ESLint configuration for JavaScript, TypeScript, and Vue projects.
-It's really only intended for me (George Michael Brower) but I published it to make it easier to install across projects.
-Uses the ESLint 9 flat configuration format.
+It's really only intended for me, but I published it to make it easier to install across projects.

 ### Features